 top of page

-Interview with Ron Earl Phillips aka That Shotgun Honey Guy
+Interview: Ron Earl Phillips aka That Shotgun Honey Guy

 The sodium-vapor streetlight burns away the darkness, keeping the shadows at bay, as I hustle through the downpour towards the bar on the corner.
 I'm in need of a fix, bad.
 I can feel withdrawals coming on.
 My hands dance the jitters already, so I stuff them deeper down into my coat pockets.
 I really don't want to have to suffer through this again.
 The last time was nearly unbearable.
 Didn't think I was gonna make it.
 I did though, a little worse for wear but hey, at least I'm still breathing.
 This dealer I heard rumor of better be here or there's gonna be hell to pay.